 Air.
 As noted, 1,3-D readily volatilizes into air---about 40% within 2-3 weeks---thus creating the potential for inhalation exposure.
 The tropospheric $t{1/2}$ of the trans and cis isomers is 30 and 50 hours, respectively.
 Decomposition is aided by atmospheric particulates, light intensity and NO2 concentration.
-In addition, airborne 1,3-D is degraded by hydroxyl radicals ( $t{1/2} = 7$ hours and 12 hours for the trans and cis isomers, respectively) and by ozone ( $t{1/2} = 12-52$ days).
-1,3-D is also photooxidized to 3-chloropropionyl chloride and subsequently hydrolyzed to 3-chloropropionyl chloride.
+In addition, airborne 1,3-D is degraded by hydroxyl radicals ($t{1/2} = 7$ hours and 12 hours for the trans and cis isomers, respectively) and by ozone ($t{1/2} = 12$ -52 days).
+1,3-D is also photooxidized to 3-chloropropionyl chloride and subsequently hydrolyzed to 3-chloropropionic acid, which is removed by rainfall.